 Talking to your partner about your issues may result in improvement in the relationship, depending on their level of insight.
 If you are dealing with a true narcissist, though, no amount of dialogue is likely to improve the situation.
 So, the best you can do is to stay away from such people.

-Everyone loves to be the focus of someone’s undivided attention and affections.
-However, someone’s intentions of being generous with their affections may not always be healthy.
+Everyone loves to be the focus of someone’s undivided attention and affection.
+However, someone’s intentions of being generous with their affections may not always be healthy, and this intense affection can spiral down into toxic relationships.
 At times, we can feel it ourselves when someone’s attention towards us is not gracious as it is overbearing and makes us uncomfortable.
 Such people do not cling to us to care for us but to nurse their insecurities.
 This love bombing comes from an underlying malicious intent of forcefully influencing or manipulating us.
 It might not be in our power to control a love bomber’s behavior, but we must take a stand for our sanity and distance ourselves from them.